LucasMagnum/trackmywork/README.md

 We may forget to start a task, but want to `register` it anyway.

-    $ trackmywork register -m "Just saving this task" -t 2h -p "test" -c "personal" The task 4- "Just saving this tas" was registered with success.
+    $ trackmywork register -m "Just saving this task" -t 2h -p "test" -c "personal" The task 4- "Just saving this task" was registered with success.

 ### Remove a task
 We might want to `remove` a task.